 The amounts shown below assume that such termination was effective December 31, 2010, and thus amounts earned through such time are estimates of the amounts that would be paid out to the executives upon termination.
 Also included in table below is the value of restricted Common Shares assumed to be earned upon termination from the conversion of the notional units under the Company's 2010 Multi-Year Performance Award Plan.
 Under the plan, the Company issued 410,000 notional units which will convert into restricted Common Shares on a one for one basis, one for two basis, or one for three basis, depending upon the amount by which the Company's Common Shares appreciate above a minimum level over a four year period ending December 31, 2013.
 For a further discussion of the plan, see "Compensation Discussion and Analysis-2010 Multi-Year Performance Award Plan" included in this Proxy Statement.
-For a termination Without Cause, For Good Reason, Death or Disability, each notional will convert based upon the share price at the end of the four year performance period, and the restricted Common Shares earned had a termination not occurred will be reduced pro-rata for time employed.
+For a termination Without Cause, For Good Reason, Death or Disability, each notional unit will convert based upon the share price at the end of the four year performance period, and the restricted Common Shares earned had a termination not occurred will be reduced pro-rata for time employed.
 Such shares will vest immediately upon the end of the four year performance period.
-For a termination upon a Change in Control, the share price appreciation targets will be reduced pro-rata based upon the period of time that the effective date of the plan to the date of the Change in Control bears to the four year performance period, and any restricted Common Shares earned will vest immediately upon the Change in Control.
-If the notional units are earned, and thereby converted into restricted Common Shares, then award recipients will be entitled to receive a payment of all dividends and other distributions through the termination date that would have been paid had the number of earned Common Shares been issued at the beginning of the performance period.
+For a termination upon a Change in Control, the share price appreciation and any restricted Common Shares earned will be reduced pro-rate for and any restricted Common Shares earned will vest immediately upon the Change in Control.
+If the notional units are earned, and thereby converted into restricted Common Shares been issued at the beginning of the performance period.